ADITYONALDO/Fitness-Trainer-Appointment-Scheduling/README.md

     2. Modify the details as needed.
     3. Click the "Save Changes" button to apply the changes.

-    Developer Note - Editing Appointment only works for First Name, Last Name, Location.
+    Developer Note - Editing Appointment only works for First Name, Last Name, and Location.
-                     Due to some error Date and Time cannot be edited and View Appointment will show the date and time added during Add Appointment.
+                     Due to some error Date and Time cannot be edited and when clicked Save Changes, the View Appointment will show the edited data.
+                     Date and time added during Add Appointment will be shown in View Appointment as well.
-                     Suggestion to edit one appointment at a time and press Save Changes button.
-(Example - Edit appointment 1 and press Save Changes button, then edit appointment 2 and so on)
+                     Suggestion to edit one appointment at a time and press 'Save Changes' button to save the data.
-                     (Sorry for the inconvience.
-Tried my best to solve it but it did'nt work)
+                     (Example - Edit appointment 1 and press Save Changes button to save, then edit appointment 2 and so on) (Sorry for the inconvience.
+Tried my best to resolve it but it did'nt work as I wanted it to work) Even though the error is present in Edit Appointment, the other functionality of Edit Appointment works as expected it to work.
+    The error does not hinder the other functionalities of the Edit Appointment part.

 ## Deleting Appointments